ismailcakmak/CS210-Project/README.md

 </p>

 ###For Presentation, Check My Website : [A Youtube Story](https://ismailcakmak.notion.site/A-Youtube-Story-0c08fbf0cc12490eb25765003b1d4c1c?pvs=4)

 ## Motivation

 Welcome to my CS210 Data Science Project, where I delve deep into my personal YouTube usage data.
 As one of my most used platforms, YouTube has been a significant part of my life for many years.
 This project reflects not just my interaction with YouTube but also how it intersects with various aspects of my daily routine, including academics and leisure.

-## Project Overview

 The primary goal of this project was to analyze my YouTube usage and derive insights into my viewing habits.
 I approached this by first extracting my YouTube data, then transforming it for analysis, and finally conducting a thorough examination of my viewing patterns.

-#### Data Extraction
+## Data Source

 Interestingly, the journey began with the discovery that Google shares our data with us.
 I downloaded my YouTube data from [google takeout](https://takeout.google.com/settings/takeout) in HTML format.

+## Project Overview

 #### Data Transformation